INFORMATION ON LEAVING A BEQUEST TO THE CENTER

 “I give and bequeath to the Center for Biological Diversity, a nonprofit corporation, headquartered in Tucson, Arizona, the sum of $______ [or ______% of my estate] to be used for [specific purpose, e.g. litigation to protect endangered species and wildlands].
 If, in the opinion of the board of directors of the Center for Biological Diversity, the income or principal cannot be used for the express purpose described herein, the organization may use the principal or income for a different but related purpose that best serves the intent of this bequest.”

 The information provided here is general in nature.
 Please contact your professional tax advisor and/or attorney to learn how these options may relate to your individual circumstances.
-The Center for Biological Diversity is a nonprofit organization with a solid record of fiscal responsibility and conservation achievement for more than 20 years.
+The Center for Biological Diversity is a nonprofit organization with a solid record of fiscal responsibility and conservation achievement for 25 years.
 All gifts may have tax-deductible benefits and will help promote the conservation of wild places and endangered plants and animals.

 |Photo by Bryant Austin, California Fish and Game